-The Leader may personally exercise executive functions or otherwise make arrangements to delegate responsibility for their discharge to:
+The Leader may personally exercise executive functions or otherwise make arrangements to delegate responsibility for their discharge as set out below, to:

 - a) the Cabinet as a whole;

-- b) a Committee of the Cabinet (comprising Cabinet Members only);
+- b) a Committee of the Cabinet (comprising cabinet members only);

 - c) an individual Cabinet Member;

-- d) a joint committee:
+- d) a joint committee;

-- e) another local Council or the executive of another local authority; or
+- e) Another local Council or the executive of another local authority;

-- f) a delegated Officer.
+- f) A delegated Officer.

-Part three of this constitution explains the scheme of delegation of functions.
+Part three of this constitution provides the scheme of delegation of functions.